AndrewAllan/BJSS/README.md

 ## Known issues

-* some page object classes might only have one locator this was done purely from a forward thinking perspective if it was a real project
+* Some page object classes might only have one locator this was done purely from a forward-thinking perspective as there are more locators available on screen they just weren’t required for the tests.
-* within test 2 it was specified that i select the order created in test 1 by date and time but only date was displayed because of this if more than one order is made on that date the locator of date wouldnt be eniqe because of this i have selected the first instance of the chosen date.
+* Within test 2 and 3 was specified that I select the order by date and time but on screen only the date is displayed because of this I have set it to select the first element on the matching date.
-* within test 1 i was asked to verify the price and size of each item i made the asserts user input as opposed to carrying the values from the quickview
+*The menu class has the locators for both the menu in the heading and the menu for navigation I would normally split these out into separate classes but due to the fact I won’t be building on it I didn’t think it was required.